firesharkstudios/butterfly-server/README.md

    - Change to the `Butterfly.Example.Todo.Client` directory
    - Run `npm install`
    - Run `npm run dev`

-1. Try it...
-   - In a browser, open http://localhost:8080/
-   - In another browser, open http://localhost:8080/
-   - See how changes from either browser are automatically synchronized to both browsers
+You should see http://localhost:8080/ open in a browser.
+Try opening a second browser instance at http://localhost:8080/.
+Notice that changes are automatically synchronized between the two browser instances.

 ### Understanding the Server